andrewsimpson4/ParsaModel.jl/README.md

 ## 💡 Usage Tutorial

-For the examples listed below, $16$ different Parsa Models are defined and fit all on the iris dataset.
+For the examples listed below, $16$ different categorical parsimonious models are defined and fit all on the iris dataset.
 It should be noted most of this models are not actually good models for the iris dataset but are none the less possible to fit for the sake of simplicity.

 For this example, the packages `CSV`, `DataFrames`, `Clustering`, `Distances`, `LinearAlgebra`, and `StatsBase` are required.